krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - configure HTTPS ALB and provide certificate from CM
 - create record in DNS (Route 53)

-### Wweb Application Firewall - WAF <a id="WAF"></a>
+### Web Application Firewall - WAF <a id="WAF"></a>

-- This service lets you create rules to filter web traffic based on conditions such as IP addresses, http headers and body or custom URIs.
+- This service lets you create rules to filter web traffic based on conditions such as __IP addresses, http headers and body or custom URIs__.
-- It makes it easy to create rules that block common web exploits like sequel injection and cross site scripting.
+- It makes it easy to create rules that block common web exploits like __sequel injection__ and cross site scripting.
 - Web Application Firewall allows you to enforce country-specific rules.
 You can block or allow traffic from specific countries.
-- Monitor requests to Application Load Balancer, CloudFront, API Gateway (and more)
+- Monitor requests to __Application Load Balancer, CloudFront, API Gateway__ (and more)
 - Secure at the edge (with CloudFront, CloudFront query parameter whitelist)
 - Only in fort of (protects): ALB, CloudFront, API Gateway, AppSync API
 - __block: IP (need to create IP Sets), Country, String in request__